marccompte/html-location/README.md

 ### Explanation

 The JavaScript we add on the top creates a custom Web Component.
-This means it creates a new HTML tag that has its own UI and behavior.
+This means it creates a new HTML object that has its own UI and behavior.
 The new tag is:
 ```
 <simple-html-map></simple-html-map>
 ```